giovannimirarchi420/CruciPuzzle/README.md

 ## To start

-To start the application is required npm and nodejs on the machine.
+To start the application npm and nodejs are required.
 Execute following commands:

 ```bash